Policy

 - respond promptly and thoroughly.

-The PROTECT has guidance and resources to support schools to implement the Child Safe Standards including example actions that schools can take.
+The PROTECT website(opens in a new window) has guidance and resources to support schools to implement the Child Safe Standards including example actions that schools can take.

 Contact: child.safe.schools@education.vic.gov.au